 Claiming Business Expenses

-Everyday allowable expenses cover a range of costs that businesses can deduct.
-These include general business expenses such as office supplies and equipment, mileage for business travel, subsistence, home office use, professional clothing necessary for work, and accommodation expenses during business trips.
+Every day, allowable expenses cover a range of costs that businesses can deduct.
+These include general business expenses such as office supplies and equipment, business travel mileage, subsistence, home office use, professional clothing necessary for work, and accommodation expenses during business trips.

-However, the world of business expenses and tax deductions can be complex, with specific rules and regulations governing what you can and cannot claim.
-Our guide will show what you can claim and how to claim them.
+However, business expenses and tax deductions can be complex, with specific rules and regulations governing what you can and cannot claim.
+Our guide will show you what you can claim and how to claim them.

-We offer a free Excel business expense template to reclaim any expenses you have paid personally.
-This template is available for immediate download and can be easily integrated into your business operations.
+We also offer a free Excel business expense template to reclaim any expenses you have paid personally.
+This template is available for immediate download and easily integrated into your business operations.

-Instructions, including examples, are available on how to use the template.
+Instructions, including examples, are available for using the template.
 Two versions are available: one for businesses that need to account for VAT and another for those not registered for VAT.
-This ensures that whether your business is VAT-registered, you can maintain accurate and organised records of your expenses.
+This ensures that whether your business is VAT-registered or not, you can maintain accurate and organised records of your expenses.

 Claiming Business Expenses Software